French submarine Plongeur: Design

-In 1859 the Board of Construction (Conseil des travaux) called naval engineers for designs for a submarine and reviewed three, choosing that submitted by Siméon Bourgeois (later Admiral) and Charles Brun, naming the project Plongeur with the code name Q00.
+In 1859 the Board of Construction (Conseil des travaux) called naval engineers for designs for a submarine and reviewed three proposals, choosing the design submitted by Siméon Bourgeois (later Admiral) and Charles Brun, naming the project Plongeur with the code name Q00.

 The submarine used a compressed-air engine, propelled by stored compressed air powering a reciprocating engine.
-The air was contained in 23 tanks holding air at 12.5 bar (1.25 MPa, 180 psi), taking up a huge amount of space (153 m³/5,403 ft³), and requiring the submarine to be of unprecedented size.
+The air was contained in 23 tanks holding air at 12.5 bar (1.25 MPa, 180 psi), taking up significant internal space (153 m³/5,403 ft³), which required the submarine to be unusually large.
 The engine had a power of 60 kW (80 hp), and could propel the submarine for 5 nmi (9 km), at a speed of 4 kn (7.2 km/h).

 Compressed air was also used to empty its ballast tanks, which had a volume of 53 m^{3} (1,872 ft^{3}).
 Ballast was 212 t (234 tons), including a security ballast of 34 t (37 tons).

 The submarine was armed with a ram to break holes in the hull of enemy ships, and an electrically fired spar torpedo, fixed at the end of a pole, though later Admiral Bourgeois (who was, after 1871, chairman of the Commission on Submarine Defenses) opposed the use of torpedoes as the primary weapon in commerce warfare.

 The submarine was 43 m (140 ft) long and 381 t (420 tons) in displacement.

 A support ship, the Cachalot, followed her in order to resupply the compressed air necessary to her propulsion.

 A small lifeboat (8 × 1.7 m; 26 × 5.6 ft) was provided for the escape of the 12-man complement.